e-kai00/expense-tracker/README.md

 **HTML**
 - [W3C HTML Validator](https://validator.w3.org/)
-  - one HTML file initially had a minor error that has been fixed (_base.html_) [Correction commit: e5680f0](https://github.com/e-kai00/expense-tracker/commit/e5680f020d3a508c025ba202106bf1a50f3bb61d)
+  - One HTML file initially had a minor error that has been fixed (_base.html_) [Correction commit: e5680f0](https://github.com/e-kai00/expense-tracker/commit/e5680f020d3a508c025ba202106bf1a50f3bb61d)
-  - other warnings were due to the W3C not recognizing Django Templating:
+  - Other warnings were due to the W3C not recognizing Django Templating:
     - Warning: Consider adding a `lang` attribute to the html start tag to declare the language of this document.

     - Error: Start tag seen without seeing a doctype first.
 Expected `<!DOCTYPE html>`.